ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 Launches the Bpod software update tool.
 This tool will update your local copy of the [Bpod_Gen2 repository](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fsanworks%2FBpod_Gen2&sa=D&sntz=1&usg=AOvVaw0hZOqBP6mI4rPtPR76Nb5k) to the latest stable release.

-> [!IMPORTANT]
+!!! warning
-> If you are using a version control tool (e.g. SourceTree, Git) to keep your Bpod_Gen2 folder current, you should use the tool's "Pull" function and NOT UpdateBpodSoftware().
+    If you are using a version control tool (e.g. Git) to keep your Bpod_Gen2 folder current, you should use the tool's "Pull" function and NOT UpdateBpodSoftware().

 As of August 2018, the software update tool is a BETA release, and works only on Win7 and Win10 with MATLAB r2014b or newer.